ariel-lindemann/calendar-tasks/README.md

 This project provides a FastAPI-based API for generating calendar files with recurring appointments.
 Users can send configuration details through a POST request to receive an .ics calendar file as a response.
 Features

-+ Accepts a list of appointment names, start date, end date, and recurrence interval.
++ Accepts a list of **sequences** which consist of appointment names, start date, end date, and recurrence interval.
 + Generates a calendar file with recurring events.
 + Ensures valid configurations with fallback to default values.
 + Serves the generated calendar file for download.